 At any rate, when you do owe meal penalties, you'll want to turn to your production payroll company.
 After all, they'll be the ones who will be calculating meal penalties from your cast and crew's timecards.

 With Wrapbook, you can calculate meal penalties during production thanks to its digital time card solution.
 Using their Wrapbook accounts, cast and crew can clock in and out through their phones, providing producers with a real-time view of wages owed.
 And based on your workers' union affiliations and overtime laws of the state you're producing in, Wrapbook will automatically calculate the proper meal penalties owed.

 Check out a recorded demo of Wrapbook here.

 When it comes to budgeting, it’s no secret that every penny counts.
 In this case, practicing basic respect and due diligence will go a long way towards saving as many pennies as possible by avoiding meal penalties and easing your payroll process.

-And if you’re interested in making payroll even easier, be sure to check out Wrapbook.
-Just drop us a line to see exactly how we can eliminate the payroll stress of your next project with our online system’s unique suite of features and services.
+And if you’re interested in making payroll even easier, reach out to us.
+Ask how we can eliminate that typical payroll stress for your next project.

 Scouting production locations?
 We’re breaking down 10 states with considerable film tax breaks so you can get the most bang for your budget buck.